projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

    :align: center
    :name: uart-arch-pic

-   UART virtualization architecture
+   UART Virtualization Architecture

 Each vUART has two FIFOs: 8192 bytes TX FIFO and 256 bytes RX FIFO.
-Currently, we only provide 4 ports for use.
+We only provide 4 ports for use.

 -  COM1 (port base: 0x3F8, irq: 4)